Developing Muscle Mass: Investigate Pea and Hemp Protein, Healthy Raw Seeds, Nuts, EFA Oils. Weight Training While Breathing Properly.

 By implementing some of these suggestions, you can not only maintain strength and lean muscle tissue on a vegan diet, but you can also increase both significantly.

 I have boundless energy when I eat mostly raw and much less energy when I do not.
 I also have more energy to exercise than that gives me more energy to exercise more.
 An orangutan can get quite strong.
 Stronger than most humans.
 They are also lean and ape-like.
 I prefer to be lean (ape-like) instead of "buffed" (gorilla-like).
-If you must have the muscle mass then I urge caution with a 100% raw foods diet but encourage you to investigate the hemp protein and healthy raw seeds, nuts, and oils for weight gain.
+If you must have muscle mass then I urge caution with a 100% raw foods diet but encourage you to investigate hemp, quinoa (a seed), pea protein and other healthy raw seeds, nuts, and oils for weight gain.
 It may not be for everyone but I encourage you to try it.

 For more info Click here